Utah Administrative Code

 A. Curriculum, course offerings and course availability shall be determined by the USOE Electronic High School Principal following consultation with school district personnel and USOE specialists to determine demand and curriculum requirements.

 C. Courses shall be designed to be competency-based, with no specific student seat time requirement.
-(Historically, the average course takes the average student 175 to 200 hours to successfully complete a one-credit course).

 A. There are no age or grade restrictions for Utah students to enroll in electronic high school courses.

 B. Students are accepted into electronic high school courses on a first-come first-served basis.

 C. A student may register for electronic high school courses at the public school where the student currently attends.
 The public school shall notify the student's counselor within the first four weeks of enrollment to assure that the course is consistent with the student's SEOP/plan for college and career readiness.

 D. The school counselor shall assist students in evaluating courses required for and offered through the electronic high school.